-Social Security Disability Insurance (SSDI) pays monthly benefits to you if you are disabled and unable to work.
-If you are approved for SSDI, you may be able to get past, or retroactive, benefits from before you applied for SSDI.
+Social Security Disability Insurance (SSDI) pays monthly benefits to you if you're disabled and unable to work.
+If you're approved for SSDI, you might be able to get past (or "retroactive") benefits from before you applied for SSDI.
 Here's how it works.

-Your "onset date" is when your disability began; that is, when your impairment prevented you from working.
-The date that the SSA determines to be your onset date is your "established onset date," or EOD.
-If your EOD is before you applied for SSDI, or before you were approved for benefits, you should be able to obtain past benefits, or backpay.
+Your "onset date" is when your disability began—when your impairment first prevented you from working.
+The date the Social Security Administration (SSA) determines to be your onset date is your "established onset date," or EOD.
+If your EOD is before you applied for SSDI or before you were approved for benefits, you might be able to get past benefits or back pay.

-On the date that the SSA determines all of the following are true, that date will become your EOD:
+Your EOD will be the date the SSA determines all of the following became true:

-It is sometimes important to know that the established onset date is not necessarily the date you became disabled, which the SSA sometimes refers to as the "medical onset date," or "MOD."
-The medical onset date is the date that your impairment became severe enough to qualify you as "disabled" for SSDI purposes, but you may not have met other eligibility criteria on that date.
+It's important to know that the EOD isn't necessarily the date you became disabled, which the SSA sometimes refers to as the "medical onset date" or "MOD."
+The medical onset date is the date your condition became severe enough to qualify you as "disabled" for SSDI purposes, but you might not have met other eligibility criteria on that date.

-The SSA will not pay you for more than 12 months of retroactive benefits—no matter how long ago you became disabled.
-Since there's also a five-month waiting period, figuring out your retroactive benefits can be confusing.
-Using some examples may help clarify.
+The SSA won't pay you more than 12 months of retroactive benefits—no matter how long ago you became disabled.
+Since there's also a five-month waiting period, figuring out your retroactive benefits isn't always a simple process.
+Here are some examples to help clarify:

 There are two exceptions to the waiting period rule.
-First, if you are eligible for SSDI benefits as the child of a disabled person, you do not have the five month waiting period.
+First, if you're eligible for SSDI benefits as the child of a disabled person, you don't have the five-month waiting period.

-Second, if your benefits start and the stop again, you don't have the five-month waiting period.
-That is, if you were approved for SSDI benefits some time ago, but then improved and went back to work and your SSDI benefits stopped, but then you became disabled again, you will not have to wait the five months from your EOD until you can receive your benefits.
-However, the exception applies only if it has been five years or less from your first EOD to your second.
+For instance, let's say you were approved for SSDI benefits three years ago but then improved and went back to work.
+Your benefits would have stopped after your trial work period.
+If you become disabled again, you wouldn't have to wait five months from your new EOD until you could again receive benefits.
+(This exception only applies if it's been five years or less between your first EOD and your second.)